 Oil a bowl and place the flatbread dough in a warm place to rise.
 It takes about an hour to see a beautiful rising of this dough recipe.
 It is ready for the next step, the baking.

 If you like breads and pizzas with a thin crust, feel free to divide the flatbread dough into two parts.
 Make two flatbreads instead of one.
-I used the entire dough set for one rich and amazingly delicious meal.
+I used the entire dough amount for one rich and amazingly delicious meal.

 This is what it looks like before you garnish the surface.
 It really yields to your poking with a finger, so soft and aromatic.

 On top of delicious pears goes the cheese.
 Use Gruyere cheese for a nutty, mellow flavor or crumbled Gorgonzola cheese for a creamy, earthy flavor.
+And for the fans of unique French Roquefort cheese, feel free to crumble pieces all over the dough.
+Your pear blue cheese rosemary flatbread will be a dream come true to your taste buds.

 If you love herbs, check out these Cheese Crackers with Rosemary Salt for your seasonal snacks.